The Knife Lake Project consists of 82 claims totaling 56,865 hectares (140,516 acres)

 2010-2014: Ursa Major International name change to Minnova Gold and focuses on gold projects; very little exploration carried out on Knife Lake Project

-2017: Knife Lake mining lease lapses and area becomes open for staking
+2017: Knife Lake mining lease lapses and the area becomes open for staking

-2018-2019: Eagle Plains and Rockridge enter into option to acquire 100% interest of large, 85,197 ha, property package and TerraLogic contracted to carry out the exploration programs going forward
+2018-2019: Eagle Plains and Rockridge enter into an option to acquire 100% interest of large, 31,689 ha, property package and TerraLogic contracted to carry out the exploration programs going forward

 The Knife Lake area saw extensive exploration from the late 1960’s to the 1990’s with the last documented work program completed in 2001.
 Drilling has outlined a series of stratabound mineralized lenses which are controlled by complex geological structures.
 In the copper mineralized zone, significant thickening of the mineralization occurs near the central portion of the deposit.
 Sulphides and rare native copper are visible in outcrop.
 Massive sulphides consist of 25% to 60% pyrrhotite and 0.2% to 10% chalcopyrite mineralization.
 Pyrite is present as irregular disseminations and masses.
 Locally, up to 8% sphalerite (zinc mineralization) is present.